Everything you need to know about Invisalign

-Q: Am I a good candidate for Invisalign?
+Am I a good candidate for Invisalign?

 Invisalign is a viable orthodontic treatment for both adults and teens who have all their permanent teeth.
 With recent technological advances, Invisalign can treat almost all orthodontic problems, such as malocclusions, crooked teeth, and gaps.
 Even patients with complex cases can be candidates for Invisalign.

 Like all other orthodontic appliances, there is only one prerequisite for Invisalign: healthy gums and strong bone structure.
 Because Invisalign exerts so much force on the teeth, patients need a stable structure to keep teeth in place throughout the treatment.
 The orthodontist may recommend seeing a periodontist before getting Invisalign if the patient has a history of gum disease.

-Q: What if I’ve already had cosmetic/orthodontic work?
+Will Invisalign still work for me if I have veneers, crowns, or bridgework?
+What if I’ve already had cosmetic/orthodontic work?

 There are many patients who seek Invisalign after their first round of orthodontic work if they are unsatisfied with the first process or their teeth have shifted.
 It’s also possible for patients to switch to Invisalign from traditional braces under the right circumstances.
 For patients with cosmetic work like veneers or crowns, Invisalign can still be an option because the clear aligners move each tooth one at a time, regardless of whether they are natural or artificial.
 However, only the orthodontist can determine whether you are a candidate for Invisalign, so come in for a consultation if you are interested!